chrissngn/cse15l-lab-reports/week1.md

 ## Step 3 - Run Commands
 Once you are logged in you are ready to run some commands, **cd**, **ls**, **pwd**, **mkdir**, and **cp**.
 For example:
 ```
-cd ~
-cd
-ls -lat
-ls -a
+`cd ~`
+`cd`
+`ls -lat`
+`ls -a`
-ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username
+`ls <directory>` where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username
-cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
-cat /home/linux/ieng6/cs15lsp23/public/hello.txt
+`cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`
+`cat /home/linux/ieng6/cs15lsp23/public/hello.txt`
 ```
 ![Screenshot](vscodeCommands.png)

+The command `pwd` ran in the image stands for "print working directory" and after running the command the terminal returned "/home/linux/ieng6/oce/47/chn029" with is the current working directory.
+The next command being used is called `ls` which stand for "list" and to use this command we can call `ls <path>` which then lists out files and folders as displayed in the screenshot. `cp` is a command used to copy files or directories, however, since the file I was trying to copy did not exist it displays a message that says "no such file or directory."
+The `cat` or "concatenate" command stands for concatenate and can be sued to print the contents of the file by giving a path in the format of `cat <path> <another path>`.